Wally: Batched Private Nearest Neighbor Search at Scale

-\paragraph{Evaluation keys.} BFV multiplication, rotation, and substitution operations require evaluation keys that depend on the client's secret key.
-The server could store the evaluation keys once in typical SHE applications and reuse them across various client requests.
+\textbf{Evaluation keys.} $\mathsf{CtCtMult}$ and $\mathsf{CtRotate}$ require evaluation keys that depend on the client's secret key.
+Typically, the server could store the evaluation keys once in typical SHE applications and reuse them across various client requests.
 However, the server learns the requests belonging to the same client.
-Looking ahead, this will break the privacy guarantee in \name\; therefore, the client must send fresh evaluation keys with each request.
-Therefore, these keys contribute to the client's request size.
+Looking ahead, this will break the privacy guarantee in \name; therefore, the client must send fresh evaluation keys with each request.
+These keys contribute to the client's request size.